Macreat/rCS/README.md

 2. Have 3 lights (LEDs): System Heartbeat, Left Light, Right Light.
 3. Have a debugging port with the PC: USART2

 Functional: 4.
 Heartbeat with a frequency of 1Hz to indicate that the system is working.
 5. If a turn button is pressed 1 time: the corresponding side light flashes 3 times.
 6. If a turn button is pressed 2 times in less than 300ms: the light on the corresponding side flashes indefinitely.
+7. If a turn button is pressed and the light on the other side is active: the light is deactivated.
+8. If the button for the parking signal is pressed: it works just like a real car, example: Tesla.
+9. The flashing frequency of the lights must be acceptable according to "The General Traffic Regulations".
+10. Major system events should be able to be identified on a PC serial console.